Understanding the Generalization Benefit of Model Invariance from a Data Perspective: Conclusion

 \section{Conclusion}

-In this paper, we study the generalization benefit of model invariance by deriving model complexity bounds based on the sample cover induced by data transformations.
-We also propose an algorithm to estimate the sample cover and empirically show that the sample covering number can guide the data transformations selection.
-Hopefully, this work will fuel the exploration of more suitable data transformations on specific datasets.
-An interesting direction for future work is to consider the implicit bias of model classes to better understand the generalization benefit of model invariance.
+This paper investigates the generalization advantage of model invariance by establishing model complexity bounds using the sample cover generated by data transformations.
+Additionally, we introduce an algorithm to estimate the sample cover and demonstrate that the sample covering number can aid in selecting suitable data transformations through empirical analysis.
+Our hope is that this research will encourage the exploration of more appropriate data transformations for particular datasets.
+One potential avenue for future research is to examine the implicit biases of model classes to improve our understanding of the generalization benefits of model invariance.

 \section *{Acknowledgements} This work is supported by a startup fund from the Department of Computer Science of the University of Maryland, National Science Foundation IIS CRII Award, DOD-DARPA-Defense Advanced Research Projects Agency Guaranteeing AI Robustness against Deception (GARD), Air Force Material Command, and Adobe, Capital One and JP Morgan faculty fellowships.